AI-sandbox/MergeGenome/readmes/README_11_evaluate_with_pca_plots.md

 * -r, --reference LIST, Paths to reference .vcf files with data for a single or multiple chromosomes each (optional).
 * -o, --output-folder PATH, Path to output folder. (required).
 Note: make sure a '/' appears at the end of the output folder.
 * -t, --train-query, To train the PCA the PCA only on the query instead of on both datasets (optional).
 Default=False.
-* -f, --fontsize INT, Fontsize of all text in plot (optional).
+* -f, --fontsize FLOAT, Fontsize of all text in plot (optional).
 Default=25.
-* -w, --figure-width INT, Figure width of plot (optional).
+* -w, --figure-width FLOAT, Figure width of plot (optional).
 Default=26.
-* -i, --figure-height INT, Figure height of plot (optional).
+* -i, --figure-height FLOAT, Figure height of plot (optional).
 Default=15.
-* -s, --size-points INT, Size of points in plot (optional).
+* -s, --size-points FLOAT, Size of points in plot (optional).
 Default=15.
 * -a, --alpha, FLOAT, Transparency of points in plot (optional).
 Default=0.7.
 * -cq, --color-points-query STR, Color of query points in the plot (optional).
 Default=#EBD0A1.
 * -cr, --color-points-reference STR, Color of reference points in the plot (optional).
 Default=#259988.